msk-satheesh-5599/ng-mat-forms/README.md

 ### setFormValue

 __description__
-* set an value for the the formGroup
+* set an value for the formGroup
 * parameters
   * form value object contains formControlName as key and value
     * example: { name: 'msk' }